abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

   - create table book
 ```

-Command prints for us relative path of created migration and migration actions
+The command prints for us the relative path of the created migration and the migration actions
 that have been detected in migration.
 Migration can contain multiple migration actions.

-Now you can check that migration file has been created, and it is not applied:
+Now you can check that the migration has been created but has not yet been applied:

 ```shell
 $ clojure -X:migrations list
 [ ] 0001_auto_create_table_book.edn
 ```

-To view raw SQL behind the migration we could execute the `explain` command
+To view the raw SQL behind the migration, we can execute the `explain` command
 with a particular migration number:

 ```shell